CrossRef/rest-api-doc/rest_api.md

 ## License

-CrossRef asserts no claims of ownership to individual items of bibliographic metadata and associated Digital Object Identifiers (DOIs) acquired through the use of the CrossRef Free Services.
+Crossref asserts no claims of ownership to individual items of bibliographic metadata and associated Digital Object Identifiers (DOIs) acquired through the use of the Crossref Free Services.
 Individual items of bibliographic metadata and associated DOIs may be cached and incorporated into the user's content and systems.
 More information can be found [on our web site](http://www.crossref.org/requestaccount/).

 ## Overview

 The API is generally RESTFUL and returns results in JSON.

-The API will only work for CrossRef DOIs.
+The API will only work for Crossref DOIs.
 You can test the registration agency for a DOI using the following route:

 `http://api.crossref.org/works/{doi}/agency`

-Testing the following CrossRef DOI:
+Testing the following Crossref DOI:

 `10.1037/0003-066X.59.1.29`